jake-waratahs/Flask-Boilerplate/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -- Create the user account
 CREATE USER 'ci'@'localhost';
--- Grant Privs for the dev account
+-- Grant Privs for the ci account
 GRANT ALL PRIVILEGES ON `ci%`.* TO 'ci'@'localhost';
 -- Exit Mysql
 EXIT;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Be sure to add `mysql-python` to your `requirements.txt` file as the CI Server needs a driver to communicate with the SQL Server.